GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 Storage](/docs/privacy-sandbox/shared-storage/) soon.
-The trial is currently [enabled for 50% of Chrome Beta users](https://groups.google.com/a/chromium.org/g/blink-dev/c/Vi-Rj37aZLs/m/NTItmgLMAQAJ) which has enabled us to actively address early developer feedback and issues without disrupting users too much.
+The trial is currently [enabled for 50% of Chrome Beta users](https://groups.google.com/a/chromium.org/g/blink-dev/c/Vi-Rj37aZLs/m/NTItmgLMAQAJ) which has helped us to actively address early developer feedback and issues without disrupting users too much.

 As the origin trial progresses, we want to give developers the opportunity to